Andrew Weaver: Politics

 Weaver joined the British Columbia Green Party in October 2012 as the party's deputy leader and candidate for the riding of Oak Bay-Gordon Head.
 He was elected in the 2013 provincial election as the first Green Party MLA in British Columbia's history.

-Since his running for office, Weaver has been a strong supporter of the development of the clean technology industry and a firm critic of the LNG Canada project.
-Weaver calls the LNG plan a "pipe-dream", asserting that Liberal government promises of a $1 trillion boost to the provincial GDP, a $100 billion prosperity fund, and the elimination of the provincial debt and sales tax are unsubstantiated and irresponsible.
-Weaver has also been involved in several local issues, most recently calling for a reconsideration of the Capital Regional District's sewage treatment plan in 2013.
+Since running for office, Weaver has been a strong supporter of the development of the clean technology industry and a firm critic of the LNG Canada project.
+Weaver called the LNG plan a "pipe-dream", asserting that Liberal government promises of a $1 trillion boost to the provincial GDP, a $100 billion prosperity fund, and the elimination of the provincial debt and sales tax were unsubstantiated and irresponsible.
+Weaver was also involved in several local issues, such as calling for a reconsideration of the Capital Regional District's sewage treatment plan in 2013.

 In August 2013, Weaver chose not to take on leadership of the BC Green Party stating: "I have an ambitious agenda for my term as MLA and achieving this requires focus and hard work.
 I consider it in the best interests of my constituents, the party and the province if, for now, I focus on my role as MLA and support a new interim leader who can concentrate on building the party."

 However, Weaver also stated that if he decided to re-run in the 2017 provincial election and was still the only elected BC Green Party MLA, he would then seek leadership of the party.

 On 24 November 2015 Weaver announced his bid to run for leader of the British Columbia Green Party.
 He was acclaimed to this position on 9 December 2015.